timmcginley/41936/Assignments/A.md

 # Part A

-> Analyse the existing building and eevelop strategies to address analysed client needs in a 'real' project that could be solved with detailed technical solutions in later stages.
+> Analyse the existing building and develop strategies to address analysed client needs in a 'real' project that could be solved with detailed technical solutions in later stages.

 <!-- 2025
 * Stage A starts the course by students collaborating on the construction of a **physical scale model (A1)**, that will act as a 'baseline building' for your team to improve on.